-While from different vintages, both renderings of Stampede Vineyard-grown Zinfandel are made in similar fashion: native yeast fermentation in small, open-top macrobins, and aging in neutral barrels.
+While from different vintages, both renderings of Stampede Vineyard-grown Zinfandel are made in a similar fashion: native yeast fermentation in small, open-top macro bins, and aging in neutral barrels.
 If anything was distinctly different, the Maître de Chai winemaker/partners (Marty Winters and Alex Pitts) are also partial to a little bit of whole cluster fermentation — fermenting with a small percentage of intact stems, rather than entirely with destemmed berries — which, in fact, adds a little more tannin grip to their wines.

 Both iterations capture the distinctly red berryish, perfumey quality of Zinfandel typifying this vineyard — none of the earthy (often loamy, and sometimes compost-like) qualities often found in Zinfandels grown in the Mokelumne River appellation immediately surrounding the City of Lodi — as well as the vibrant, tingly acidity that gives Stampede Vineyard Zinfandels almost something of a "dancing" quality on the palate.
-If anything, the Maître de Chai has a narrower, leaner or more linear feel, whereas the homegrown Fields Family retains a softer, friendlier sensory profile a little more in keeping with most Lodi-grown Zinfandels.
+If anything, the Maître de Chai has a narrower, leaner, or more linear feel, whereas the homegrown Fields Family retains a softer, friendlier sensory profile a little more in keeping with most Lodi-grown Zinfandels.

-Both wines, however, are almost the exact opposite of standard California Zinfandel, having none of the heavy, plodding, overripe, jammy, often mushy or even "sweet' qualities you ordinarily expect out of the varietal.
+Both wines, however, are almost the exact opposite of standard California Zinfandel, having none of the heavy, plodding, overripe, jammy, often mushy, or even "sweet' qualities you ordinarily expect out of the varietal.
 Yet both are perfectly true to what they are: Zinfandels grown in Clements Hills' Stampede Vineyard.

 2016 Stonum Vineyards, VII Estate Mokelumne River-Lodi Zinfandel ($35)

 Not everything produced by this tiny, Alpine Rd. family estate follows the restrained, contemporary style.
-In 2018, for instance, their Zinfandel was unexpectedly picked at much higher grape sugars; and while native yeast fermented, the 2018 Stonum Zinfandel was finished much "bigger" in body (15.5% alcohol), and aged primarily in new French oak barrels.
+In 2018, for instance, their Zinfandel was unexpectedly picked at much higher grape sugars; and while native yeast fermented, the 2018 Stonum Zinfandel was finished much "bigger" in the body (15.5% alcohol), and aged primarily in new French oak barrels.
 If you like that style of wine, there you go.

-The 2016 Stonum, on the other hand, is brightly focused in almost pure, unfettered, fresh red berry fragrances, and is both silken fine and zesty in its somewhat lean yet svelte, acid-driven composure — a mirror opposite of the 2018, yet very true to the style of Zinfandel found more and more on Lodi’s “east side,” where soils are more like beach sands than vineyard loams, and which more and more Zinfandel lovers are coming to appreciate, especially for their multi-food-friendliness.
+The 2016 Stonum, on the other hand, is brightly focused in almost pure, unfettered, fresh red berry fragrances, and is both silken fine and zesty in its somewhat lean yet svelte, acid-driven composure — a mirror opposite of 2018, yet very true to the style of Zinfandel found more and more on Lodi’s “east side,” where soils are more like beach sands than vineyard loams, and which more and more Zinfandel lovers are coming to appreciate, especially for their multi-food-friendliness.